What is a probation period?

 Salary during probation

 An employee’s salary may not come complete till the probation period is over.
+In practice, salary must be paid as agreed in the employment contract, and probation does not cancel the employer’s wage obligations.
+Any probation-related terms should be clearly stated in the contract.
 The amount of earnings during the probation period depends on the agreement between the employer and the employee or as stated in the labor contract.